gomesjj/gomesjj.github.io/_posts/2016-05-12-Intel_Mesh_Commander_on_Mac_OS_X.md

 There was a little fly in the ointment though.
 As I researched the technology it became clear that all the management tools were Windows only.
 Even Linux support was almost non-existent except for some example code distributed with the AMT SDK.
 Bummer, I thought to myself, another "Macs need not apply" zone.

-I do run a Windows 7 VM on my laptop solely because of Visio (another bummer), so I resined to the fact that the VM would just have to spin a few more times a week.
+I do run a Windows 7 VM on my laptop solely because of Visio (another bummer), so I resigned to the fact that the VM would just have to spin a few more times a week.
 That is, until I came across [Mesh Commander](http://www.meshcommander.com/meshcommander).
 Mesh Commander is open source software developed by Intel's Ylian Saint-Hilaire, which is distributed as a WIN64 binary or as a website served from IIS (Yuck!).
 Since the IIS version included the source code, I decided to download it and see if I could coerce the code to run on Apache or something else.
 To my surprise, in the bowels of the source code, I found an NW.js folder.
 That was more like it!

 *[IIS]: Internet Information Services